cheme/web3/standard.md

 (separator | striple | privatekey (not mandatory) | separator) repeated n times

 with first and last separators not mandatory in the file.

+# extension

+A first extension could be to change xtendsize encoding to let the second byte decide if we include an internal striple frame.
+That way we could have a well formed tree immediatly parseable.
+Yet this has not that much adding value over sending multiple striples.